Jodi Are U Ready: Contestants

+Season 3

+The third season of the Jodi Are U Ready show, it is premiere on 7 February 2026 on every Saturday and Sunday at 18:30.
+Sandy, Rambha and Sridevi Vijaykumar returned to the judging panel, Angelin returned as the host along with a then a second new host Rakshan.

 Production

 Auditions

 It is a dancing talent hunt for the men of age group under the 18.
 The major auditions took place on 26 November 2023 in Madurai, 3 December 2023 in Coimbatore and 17 December 2023 in Chennai.
 After the audition round, there several rounds of performances take place with eliminations as a process to select the title winner of the season.